OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 - Replaced MAX_CACHE_DURATION parameter with the Group Expires field.
 - Removed the GOAWAY message.
 - SESSION_UPDATE message is used to signal termination instead of the GOAWAY message.
-- New Session URI is communicated as a parameter in ANNOUNCE message instead of a field in GOAWAY message .
+- New Session URI is communicated as a parameter in ANNOUNCE message instead of a field in GOAWAY message.
+- Relaxed the restrictions on updates for subscription.

 ## moq-transfork-03